Spooner8/dynamic-express-boilerplate/README.md

 ## 🌟 Overview
 This project is a boilerplate for building dynamic **Express.js** applications with **TypeScript**.
 It comes with a rich set of features, including authentication, database management, monitoring, and more.
 The project is modular and highly configurable, making it easy to adapt to your needs.

+By default the Database will initialize with several roles, permissions and users.
+You can just modify the default values in `src/services/default-data-ts` folder to geht what you need.

+All routes (with the exception of registration and login) are also protected by default.
+Provided that RBAC has been activated.

 ---

 ## ✨ Features